Feedback & Reviews

 Use this page for feedback and reviews.
 We want to highlight artists, scholars, educators, and other visitors who have been inspired by ExpressiveAI.net.
 Tell us how you use the site to inform your own work.
-Below is our first review by none other than ChatGPT!
-We are seeking some humanly-generated reviews to complement this.
+Below are our first reviews by none other than ChatGPT and Claude!
+We are seeking some humanly-generated reviews to complement these, so write us below in the comments.

 by ChatGPT, OpenAI’s AI Research Assistant (2025)